nonicalx/spotify-app/README.md

 # Spotify Chart

-A simple spotify app to get virtual data of top songs, top artist and top albums
+A spotify app to get virtual representation of your spotify data.